sefisher/HeyRickover/README.md

 # HEY RICKOVER PROJECT GIT

 The is the git repository for the Hey Rickover Project.
+This is a work in progress to explore Atomic14's awesome DIY Alexa example and look for ways to remove cloud/internet dependency further (e.g., eliminate Wit.ai) and play with developing harware to make a custom low cost device.
+Below is the initial project announcement/invitation.
+The code files above are structured top split the work into different areas of interest (aligned to the project sections described below).
+Each folder should have a README.md file to help people get started from "bare metal" and learn about that part of the project.

 # Initial Project Overview: